explodecomputer/wits/mr/README.md

 		cd ~/wits/mr/scripts
 		./extract_instruments.sh

 The necessary code to run the rest of the analyses below are in the file `mr_analysis.R`.
+You may need to install the R package `systemfit`.
+In `R`, run the following command:

+		install.packages("systemfit")

 ## Exercises